Question: Can you go to traffic school for a ticket for talking on a cell phone in California?

 - You do not hold a class A, B or C commercial driver license.

 It is a new law that went into effect in 2008 that you cannot attend traffic school for violations with a point total of more than one.
 Most people attend traffic school for a 1 point violation such as speeding, running a red light or stop sign, or unsafe lane change.
 Occasionally, courts had allowed drivers with more serious 2 point violations to attend traffic school.
-This effectively and unfairly allowed drivers to maintain their "good driver" insurance discounts according to lawmakers.
+This effectively and unfairly allowed drivers to maintain their good driver discount according to lawmakers.

 The new California law prohibits a court from allowing a driver who commits a two point violation to attend traffic school to clear their ticket.
 Two point violations include DUI, speed contest, reckless driving, hit-and-run and vehicular manslaughter to name a few.